zheensuseyi/Times-Tables-App/README.md

+# Zheen H. Suseyi
+# 10/16/2024
 # TimesTablesApp
-An app that allows the user to practice their Times Tables!
-Comes with 3 difficulties, a clean UI, and animations!
+This is an easy to use app that allows a user to practice their Times Tables using their iPhone or iPad!